raffael87/CarND-Extended-Kalman-Filter-Project/README.md

+[//]: # (Image References)
+[image1]: ./images/dataset_1_good_values.png "Dataset1 - Good RMSE values"
+[image2]: ./images/dataset_1_bad_values.png "Dataset1 - Bad RMSE values"
+[image3]: ./images/dataset_2_good_values.png "Dataset2 - Good RMSE values"

 # Extended Kalman Filter Project Starter Code
 Self-Driving Car Engineer Nanodegree Program

+## Results:
+After implementing the standard Kalman Filter the first values were not so good.
+It was clear that after checking radar values, there was a problem with the angles.

+![alt text][image2]

+But after following the hint from the project lesson that kalman filter works with small angle values between pi and -pi the angles had to be normalized.
+After the normalisation, the results were good and the peak disappeared.

+![alt text][image1]

+With the dataset 2 provided by the simulator the results were also quite good.

+![alt text][image3]

+## Instructions

-In this project you will utilize a kalman filter to estimate the state of a moving object of interest with noisy lidar and radar measurements.
+In this project you will utilise a kalman filter to estimate the state of a moving object of interest with noisy lidar and radar measurements.
 Passing the project requires obtaining RMSE values that are lower than the tolerance outlined in the project rubric.

 This project involves the Term 2 Simulator which can be downloaded [here](https://github.com/udacity/self-driving-car-sim/releases).